aitoroses/floxide/docs/architecture/core-framework-abstractions.md

 ## Action Types

 Actions define the transitions between nodes in a workflow.
-The Flowrs framework uses a trait-based approach for actions that allows for type-safe, domain-specific action types:
+The Floxide framework uses a trait-based approach for actions that allows for type-safe, domain-specific action types:

 ```rust
 /// Trait for types that can be used as actions in workflow transitions